open-feature/flagd/docs/configuration/flag_configuration_merging.md

     source-C  -->|delete config-A|source-C-config-A
     source-C-config-A --> resync-event
 ```
-In the example above a delete event is results in a resync event being fired, as `source-C` has deleted its 'version' of `config-A`, this results in a new merge state being formed from the remaining configurations.
+In the example above, a delete event results in a resync event being fired, as `source-C` has deleted its 'version' of `config-A`, this results in a new merge state being formed from the remaining configurations.

 ```mermaid
 flowchart LR